jcrippen/tlingit-corpus/Readme.md

 * `Note`: general note that applies to an entire file
 * `Comment`: specific note that applies to a particular line

 Keys are always expressed in Title Case with an initial uppercase character and other letters lowercase in the word.
-There are no multiple word keys but this is not guaranteed in the future.
+There are no multiple word keys in the corpus at present but this is not guaranteed in the future.
 Programs parsing metadata in the corpus should only rely on the braces `{`/`}` and equals sign `=` to distinguish between keys and values.

 There is no general structure to a metadata value, but some particular metadata keys are associated with special constraints on the structure of their values.
 These special constraints are described individually below.

 Ideally all metadata lines should be shorter than 80 characters including punctuation for ease of reading in text editors and terminal emulators.
 This is not mandatory however, so the occasional metadata line can be longer if there is no reasonable abbreviation possible.

+There is a logical division between header and body in a corpus file.
+The header is an uninterrupted block of metadata lines that contain keys like `Number`, `Type`, and `Author` which apply to the entire file.
+After this header the data lines begin and this is the body.
+In the body the metadata lines refer to the local data context, usually the following line, and not to the entire file.
+The first line of the body is not actually a data line, but rather a metadata line with a `Page` key indicating the first page of the text.
+Parsers can read forward until a data line is encountered, then back up until the first `Page` metadata is encountered.
+At this point all previous lines are header and all following lines are body.

 ##### Numeric values